 Cinnamon.
 There’s more than one variety of cinnamon out there too, gang.
 Check the good online sources and you’ll find Ceylon, Madagascar, Vietnamese, Chinese, and Indonesian.
 The nice, soft, brown stuff from Ceylon is best for Tex Mex.
 Again, get it whole and grind your own!

 Salt.
-‘Say what, Eben?’ you ask.
-Salt is just salt, right?
-Wrong, Amigos!
-Salt, like water, is something taken for granted a lot in cooking, and it should not, must not be so, (You can call this number 2 of the pro’s secrets we’re givin’ away.)
 Plain ol’ table salt fits into the category of all the other so-called spices at the supermarket, so avoid it like the plague!
 For everyday use, good quality kosher salt is excellent, (I like Morton’s, but there’re plenty more good ones out there).
 If you thought Cinnamon had a lot of options, check out salt.
 I counted ten varieties at World Spice alone and seven in my spice cabinet.
 Laugh now, but once you try them and experience the wide variety of flavors and effects, you’ll be hooked too…

 Vanilla.
 You’ll want both beans and extract.
 Be very choosy and conservative when buying whole beans, they’re expensive and they will dry out quickly.
 It’s best to buy a little when you know you’ll need it.
 For extract, you want good quality, not the supermarket stuff, (Do I sound like a broken record yet?).
 Mexican vanilla tastes best to me, and that’s what we use here at home.

 Look Ma, no Chili Powder.
 ‘Why not?’, you ask.
-‘Cause you’re gonna make your own from now on, in as many varieties as you like, that’s why, so read on, MacDuff!
+‘Cause you’re gonna make your own from now on, in as many varieties as you like, that’s why.

 Fresh Herbs & Spices.
-When you are after these, what you find in the supermarket is just fine.
+When you are after these, what you find in the supermarket is fine.
 Choose product that looks, smells and feels fresh, as with all good things.
+That said, even a small home garden can and should grow a nice variety of fresh herbs – They Don’t need a lot of square footage, and they’ll reward you with fresh, top quality dried product year round with relatively little effort.

 Cilantro.
 Comes in bunches and looks a lot like parsley, so be careful, (Not that I’ve ever made that mistake, mind you…) Once you get your bunch home, remove the rubber band or twist tie, cut about an inch or so off the stem ends, and stick the bunch into a glass of fresh water like you were arranging flowers.
 Store it in the fridge just like that.